broadinstitute/monorepo/libs/jump_smiles/README.md

 # JUMP-SMILES Documentation

 A Python library for standardizing chemical structures using RDKit.
-Designed to standardize SMILES strings for consistency with JUMP Cell Painting datasets and supports parallel processing with multiple standardization methods.
+Designed to standardize SMILES strings for consistency with the [JUMP Cell Painting datasets](https://github.com/jump-cellpainting/datasets).

 ## Installation